 The Gates Millenium Scholars Program doesn’t specifically cater to medical students, but these students are welcome to apply.
 This $12,000 grant is for African-American students pursuing an undergraduate degree in any field, including medicine.
 The program selects 1,000 new scholarship recipients every year.

 Attending medical school is expensive, but there are ways you can cut down on the costs.
-Hopefully, these 10 scholarships have given you a good starting point.
+Hopefully, these ten medical school scholarships have given you a good starting point.
 These scholarships are going to be more competitive, so don’t forget to apply for smaller scholarships and grants, as well.